 Is This The Right Loan and House For Me?

 Before deciding whether to pursue a 203K loan, ask yourself if you prefer to purchase a home that’s already been fixed up or one that you can make your own, using your vision and a lender’s up-front money.
 For some, the prospect of transforming a home is exciting, the chance to live what they see on TV’s house-flipping shows, even though they lack liquid capital.
-A classic home like 845 Obispo is a great candidate for this, giving a buyer the opportunity to have old features but new construction, and a prime location in the greater Long Beach area.
+An older, classic home gives a buyer the opportunity to have vintage features but new construction, and a prime location in the greater Long Beach area.